Example configuration.yaml entry device_tracker: - platform: icloud username: USERNAME password: PASSWORD account_name: accountname

 intervalisn’t used in the service_data, the interval for that iDevice will revert back to its default dynamic interval based on its current zone, its distance towards home and its battery level.

 icloud_reset_account: This service can be used to reset an iCloud account.
-This is helpful when not all devices are being found by the component or if you have added a new iDevice to your account.
+This is helpful when not all devices are found by the component or if you have added a new iDevice to your account.
 The